Developing smarter assessment solutions

 This year in the US alone, 1.6 to 3.8 million athletes will experience a sports-related concussion.
 Despite increased public awareness, the standard tools used to evaluate and treat a concussion — self-reported symptoms and expert opinion — offer poor reliability and sensitivity.
-Consequently, many of these injuries are misdiagnosed, creating a heightened risk of serious secondary injuries if the athlete prematurely returns to play.
+Moreover, identifying a reliable biomarker to objectively diagnose concussion has remained elusive.
+Until now.

 Solution: The ClearEdge Brain Health Toolkit